Cxz324/cupidcr4wl/.github/CONTRIBUTING.md

 >**NOTE: DO NOT** submit a site that hosts illegal content to be added to cupidcr4wl, it will be ignored and removed!

 ## The easy way:
 Utilize the [issues](https://github.com/OSINTI4L/cupidcr4wl/issues) tab to fill out and submit the information.
-I will then do all the heavy lifting of checking that the platform can be crawled by cupidcr4wl, check for accuracy, format the platform information into the websites.json file, and fix false positives/negatives (if that's what you're submitting).
+I will then do all the heavy lifting of checking that the platform can be crawled by cupidcr4wl, check for accuracy, format the platform information into the websites.json file.
+The reporting of a false positive/negative can also be submitted in this manner.

 ## The hard way:
 Utilize a pull request to directly submit code to the [websites.json file](https://github.com/OSINTI4L/cupidcr4wl/blob/main/websites.json).